lucascraston/Li_single_cell_BMS/README.md

 # Improvements to be made:
 - [ ] 5V / 3.3V output rails
 - [ ] Go from 2 layer to 4 layer board
+- [ ] Onboard battery percentage / status indicator.
+Maybe this is not neccessary if we are interfacing with a MCU?